 The school calendar is formulated with attention to state and Archdiocesan requirements.
 A copy of the calendar for the following school year is provided to parents.
 A more detailed calendar will be posted on the school website.
-Families are responsible for reading the information sent home and in the Newsletter.
+Families are responsible and required to read the information sent home and in the Newsletter.